mjbradvica/ChainStrategy/README.md

 }
 ```

 If your request object does not have a return type, the Nothing class will be used instead.
-Nothing as the name states, is a substitute for void.
+Nothing, as the name states, is a substitute for void.

 ```csharp
 public class MyStrategyHandler : IStrategyHandler<MyRequest>